BloomTech-Labs/human-rights-first-asylum-ds-a/README.md

 *  We created a model that, once the database has persiting data and the model is adjusted to the specificity of that data, will predict a posible outcome of an individual judge's or panels of judges decision(s) based on his/her/their past rulings of similar cases.
 This model will also render results that display easy to interpret and use (from UX perspective) visualizations on micro-patterns within the data

+## Time structures
+Each team worked in weekly sprints with a total time contraint of one month for the total project.
+Teams met with stakholder(s) during each sprint to present progress, ask questions, recieve feedback and explore evolving stakholder expectations.
+The structure of each sprint was set:
+  *  Week 1 - Planning
+  *  Weeks 2 - 3 Working the Plan (coding and revising the plan according to evolving stakeholder needs and new understandings of the business problem)
+  *  Week 4 - Documentation and Presenting Work

+Team 1 chose to work together on all tasks and accomplished:
+  *  create an empty database with no schema
+  *  create a PDF scraper using OCR that converted PDF images to text

+Team 2 chose to work asynchronously, yet supporting one another through pair-coding sessions and peer reviews and acomplished:
+  *  creating a relational database with [schema](assets/HRF_DS_DB_schema_diagram_SeanB.png)
+  *  adapting Team 1's PDF scraper to filter out only asylum cases and then convert PDF images to text and then to json
+  * create a PDF scraper for search terms in all categories except social groups (time constraints)
+  *  explore alternative scraping methods for PDFs and keywords in search of effieciencies
+  *  create a pathway for data processing, model and visualization completion once there is persitent data

 ## Tools

  * [Pytesseract](https://github.com/madmaze/pytesseract)